cesarenv/shorturls/README.md

       })
     ```

-1. Create an `.env` file in the project root, and edit the environment variables
+1. Create an `.env` file in the project root, and set your environment variables

     ```shell
     cp .example.env .env